albertleonardo/labelerrors/README.md

 # Pervasive Label Errors in Seismological Machine Learning Datasets
 This is an effort to improve the datasets used for training deep learning models for observational seismology.
-There are performance imporvements from culled datasets beyond what can be gained from addig model complexity with a fixed dataset.
+There are performance imporvements from culled datasets beyond what can be gained from adding model complexity with a fixed dataset.
 See for example and inspiration:
 [https://www.youtube.com/watch?v=06-AZXmwHjo] minute 5-10